 The Company provides health care and life insurance benefits (other post-retirement benefits) for a majority of its retired employees.
 The Company has established VEBA trusts and 401(h) accounts for its other post-retirement benefits.
 The Company has been making contributions to its VEBA trusts and/or 401(h) accounts over the last several years and does not anticipate making contributions to the VEBA trusts and/or 401(h) accounts in the near term.
 However, this will be subject to future review.
-During 2022, the Company contributed \$2.8 million to its VEBA trusts.
-In addition, the Company made direct payments of \$0.3 million to retirees not covered by the VEBA trusts and 401(h) accounts during 2022.
-The Company does not expect to make any contributions to its VEBA trusts in 2023.
+During 2023, the Company did not make any contributions to its VEBA trusts.
+However, the Company made direct payments of \$0.2 million to retirees not covered by the VEBA trusts and 401(h) accounts during 2023.
+The Company does not expect to make any contributions to its VEBA trusts in 2024.
 For further discussion of the Company's other post-retirement benefits, including actuarial assumptions, refer to Item 8 at Note K - Retirement Plan and Other Post-Retirement Benefits.
 As noted in that footnote, the other post-retirement benefits provided by the Company have been closed to new participants since 2003.
 In that regard, the average remaining service life of active participants is approximately 4 years for those eligible for other post-retirement benefits.